ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 ```
 MitoRemovedpolished_3.fasta
 ```

-In what location is this analyis being performed?
+Where on the HPC are you storing these files for future reference?
 ```
 /work/gif3/masonbrink/USDA/04_MitochondrialIsolationAndAssembly
 ```

 # Find related species with an assembled mitochondrial genome

-To aid in assembly and annotation, find mitochondrial genomes from related species.If not from the same genus, then the same family, etc.
+To aid in assembly and annotation, find mitochondrial genomes from related species.If not from the same genus, then the same family, etc. My reads are from *Dodonaea viscosa*, a plant species in the sapindaceae.

   1. Search the NCBI Nucleotide database for "Sapindaceae mitochondrion genome."